 That said, we don’t like brands or individuals who try to “game the system”.
 We have a library of suspicious review patterns that we utilise to know when a business is posting fake reviews.
 What we do thereafter is dependent on what’s happened — in most cases, we ensure only genuine reviews remain, and we place a large informational warning on top of listing pages where suspicious activity has been found to occur.
 In more serious cases, we have referred fake reviews to the ACCC, who have prosecuted offending businesses.

 We never allow companies to post fake positive reviews, and we penalise companies that we believe are trying to manipulate our platform.
 If you’re concerned that a bunch of reviews are fake, please read our handy tips in Misconceptions Debunked, and feel free to learn more about our Operating Model.

 What about Proof of Purchases?
 Why do you need them?

 ProductReview.com.au is one of the first review platforms that started asking for a Proof of Purchase documents in review submissions.
 We set it as required field for certain categories such as Home Builders and Removalists but for majority of the listings it's still optional.
 We may also set it as a required field for some individual listings.

-Reviews with a verified Proof of Purchase document get a green label to identify them and you can also filter by them on our listing pages.
+Reviews with a checked Proof of Purchase document get a green label to identify them and you can also filter by them on our listing pages.

-We never let brands or businesses have access to your Proof of Purchase, nor do we reveal any information about it, unless required by a court of law.
+We never let brands or businesses have access to your Proof of Purchase document, nor do we reveal any information about it, unless required by a court of law.
 We would never distribute or sell your Proof of Purchase, nor your personal information.
-If you’re concerned about your privacy, you’re even welcome to “white out” any sensitive information, like your address or credit card, before you submit your Proof of Purchase to us.
+If you’re concerned about your privacy, you’re even welcome to “white out” any sensitive information, before you submit your Proof of Purchase to us.